Introduction: Evolution of Cyber Security

 Availability: Ensuring timely and reliable access to and use of information.
 (1)

-- In Which Form Could be the Assets that We Strive to Protect?
-Ideally, information should be protected while in any form, whether it is being processed, sent over a communication channel or when it is not in use and stored.
+Ideally, information should be protected in any form, whether it is being processed, sent over a communication channel or when it is not in use and stored.

-- What Are the Protection Mechanisms that We Can Use?
-Since, we are dealing with three different dimensions in the cyber space, we should have matching controls for each of them.
+Since, we are dealing with three different dimensions in the cyber space, we should have matching controls/measures for each of them.
 People need to be educated and trained against cyber threats.
 Technical countermeasures are traditionally indispensable in protecting information and the IT systems.
 And, policies should be prepared to define how the technical controls are managed and how people interact with the technology.

 As a final remark, the takeaway is people and processes are at least equally important in addition to the technical aspect of the cyber security.
-Since, humans are the weakest link, we should take them into more account while designing our security mechanisms.
+Since, humans are the weakest link, we should take them into account more seriously while designing our security mechanisms.

 A system is as secure as its weakest link and the humans are the weakest link.